How to find a electric vehicle charge point and how to request the installation of a new charge point in your area

-In Westminster we have over 450 on-street electric vehicle (EV) charge points, ranging from 3kw to 50kw, with more being added to provide greater coverage for the growing number of EV owners in the City.
+We have over 450 on-street electric vehicle (EV) charge points, ranging from 3kw to 22kw.
+There are more being added to provide greater coverage for the growing number of EV owners in the City.

-If you feel there are no charge points within a reasonable distance, you might like to complete a form to help us determine where to install future points:
+If you feel there are no charge points within a reasonable distance, please complete this form to help us determine where to install future points.

 In London around 90 per cent of all car trips are less than 10km, making electric vehicles an ideal choice for an emission free short trip within London.